GarageGames/Torque3D-Wiki/ExtendedMove-Class.md

 ### GameBase Classes And ExtendedMove ###

-Currently there are no `GameBase` classes that support the new properties of the `ExtendedMove` class.
-You will need to implement support for the `ExtendedMove` class yourself as your project requries.
-This could be in the form of a modified `Player` class, or something completely new.
+The only two classes that current support the `ExtendedMove` class are the `Player` and `Camera` classes.
+And even then it is a very specific use case to do with the Oculus Rift.
+In order to really make use of what the `ExtendedMove` class has available you'll need to implement in one of the `GameBase` classes yourself.
+The functionality is often very game specific.